 The next step is the shampoo application process that aims to make your wig clean.
 Start with applying a small amount of shampoo to the palms of your hands, and then gently massage the shampoo into your wig by following the order from the root to the tip.
 As in the previous step, then rinse your wig from the top down to the bottom to remove all shampoo and squeeze excess water gently with your hands.
 The rinsing process at this step should also be gentle enough to prevent any damage to your wig.

 Step 4: Conditioning

 It is essential to add nutrition to your wig as you do to your natural hair in order to ensure that your wig is full of life.
 Spread a small amount of hydrating conditioner on the palm of your hand, and apply the conditioner evenly into your wig.
 Be sure to remember that conditioner should not be applied to the base of the wig as it could lead to the loose of knots on the cap.
 After leaving the conditioner in the wig for around three to five minutes, you can move to the rinsing process.
 Make sure that all the conditioner is rinsed thoroughly before removing excess water gently with your hands- avoiding twisting likewise.

 Step 5: Drying

-Here come to the final step- drying.
-After blotting your wig gently with a dry towel, leave your wig air dry which may take a few hours but contribute to longer lifespan of the wig.
+Here comes the final step- drying.
+After blotting your wig gently with a dry towel, leave your wig air dry which may take a few hours but contribute to a longer lifespan of the wig.
 Place your wig on a wig stand for air-drying to hold its shape.
-The key of drying process is allowing your wig to dry naturally, so blow-drying that could cause damage to wigs should be avoided or at least minimized.
+The key to the drying process is allowing your wig to dry naturally, so blow-drying that could cause damage to wigs should be avoided or at least minimized.

 How to Store Your Wig Properly?